ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

 The above steps are outlined in the binding script [nc_experiments.py](https://github.com/ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/blob/non_compliance/scripts/nc_experiments.py).

-Jupyter notebook is then used as awrapper over nc_experiments.py, to run different experiment iterations.
+Jupyter notebook is then used as a wrapper over nc_experiments.py, to run different experiment iterations.
 The naming scheme of notebooks is mentioned above in <a href="#folder-structure"> Project Organsisation</a></li>.

 **[1.5_nc_exp5.ipynb](https://github.com/ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/blob/non_compliance/notebooks/1.5_nc_exp5.ipynb) is the notebook used to run experiment presented in paper**